Skip to main content

 ETL Pipeline Flow

+For the complete architecture this flow implements, see Data Lake Architecture.
+For how this flow is orchestrated, see CI/CD Workflow - Step Functions.
 This diagram shows the complete ETL flow with all decision points and validation steps:

 Main ETL Flow (Pseudocode)